-The Poetry Project is proud to offer this annual $1,000 prize for emerging poets in honor of former Poetry Project intern and poet Lisa Brannan, called The Brannan Prize.
-In addition to the financial prize, the winning poet will have one poem published in The Poetry Project Newsletter.
+The Poetry Project is proud to offer The Brannan Prize, an annual $1,000 prize for emerging poets in honor of former Poetry Project intern and poet Lisa Brannan.
+In addition to the financial prize, the winning poet will have one poem published in the Poetry Project Newsletter.
 The generosity and dedication of our interns and volunteers — often emerging poets themselves — is invaluable to The Poetry Project, and we are so honored to offer this prize, which supports emerging poets, in the memory of our former intern, Lisa Brannan.

 Lisa Brannan was a Poetry Project intern in New York City during the mid-1990’s.
 She was born in 1975, grew up in South Carolina, and moved to New York to study engineering at Stevens Institute of Technology.
 While a student, Lisa began to develop an interest in the local literary and cultural scene of Lower Manhattan.
 Her interests shifted from science and engineering to creative writing.
 She joined The Poetry Project as an intern in 1995 and helped the Project with event promotion and archiving.
 Lisa developed her writing by immersing herself in the world of the subjects and themes that interested her.
 Her work explored the role and experience of marginalized women, sexual dynamics, drug addiction, and other difficult topics.
 Lisa passed away on June 4, 1997, at the age of 22 in Atlanta, Georgia.